 San Gimignano is pronounced Sahn Jee-Meen-Yah-Noh.

-How much time do you need in San Gimignano?
+How do you avoid crowds in San Gimignano?

 If you have any questions about the best things to do in San Gimignano, let us know in the comment section below.